标签:设计

 unless the role is explicitely granted using a <HierarchyGrant> element.

-defines access to a hierarchy.
+A <HierarchyGrant> defines access to a hierarchy.

 The access attribute can be "all", meaning all members are visible; "none", meaning the hierarchy‘s very existence is hidden from the user; and "custom".
-With custom access, you can use the topLevel
+With custom access, you can use the topLevel attribute to define the top level which is visible

-(preventing users from seeing too much of the ‘big picture‘, such as viewing revenues rolled up to the Store Country
+(preventing users from seeing too much of the ‘big picture‘, such as viewing revenues rolled up to the Store Countrylevel); or use the bottomLevel attribute to define the bottom level which is visible (here, preventing users from

-invading looking at individual customers‘ details); or control which sets of members the user can see, by defining nested <MemberGrant>
+invading looking at individual customers‘ details); or control which sets of members the user can see, by defining nested <MemberGrant> elements.

-You can only define a <MemberGrant>
+You can only define a <MemberGrant> element if its

-.
+enclosing <HierarchyGrant> has access="custom".
 Member grants give (or remove) access

 to a given member, and all of its children.
 Here are the rules:

-, and grant access to California, you won‘t be able to see USA.
+topLevel="[Store].[Store State]", and grant access to California, you won‘t be able to see USA.
 Member grants do not override the topLevel

 and bottomLevel attributes.
 You can grant or deny access to a member of any level, but the top and bottom constraints have precedence on the explicit member grants.In the example, the user will have access to California, and all of the cities in California except Los Angeles.
 They will be able to see USA (because its child, California, is visible), but no other nations, and

-not All Stores (because it is above the top level, Store Country
+not All Stores (because it is above the top level, Store Country).

 标签:设计